AdaCore/gnatstudio/docs/users_guide/extending.rst

       .. index:: declaration line

       Number of extra spaces for multiple line declarations.
-For example, if you specify a value of 4, here's how the following code would be indented::
+For example, if you specify a value of 4, here is how the following code would be indented::

         variable1,